EechauteAntje/gan_researchproject/README.md

 ### Notebook

-Go to the file ‘Generator.ipynb’ follow the notebook with explanations and create new music.
+Go to the file ‘Generator.ipynb’.
+Follow the notebook with explanations and create new music.